01SagarArora/PayswiftPractice/README.md

     - Status Dropdown -- Static
     - Reason dropdown -- Show, based on reasonInputType --> set from config
     - Text Area -- Show, if reasonInputType is equal to text or in the second dropdown we have selected "others" as reason.

+5. TO DO:
+      Need to check the status and reason text box inside TSDialog.tsx.
+      Need to create wrapper API for update status.